9dots/9dots.io-pages/OkCptIN.md

     ![](http://uploads.9dots.io/OzCuQF6)
 	2. Add a block that start near the right side of the gap.
     3. Right click on the block to reveal the menu.
-    	- Click on the ‘Convert to moving tile...’ option
+    	- Click on the ‘Convert to moving tile...’ option.
     ![](http://uploads.9dots.io/OzCuUyw)
 	4. Click on the endpoint the block should float to.
     ![](http://uploads.9dots.io/OzCuXcF)